The Snow Woman: Plot

-The film opens on two sculptors walking through a snow-covered forest in feudal Japan.
+The film opens on two sculptors walking through a snow-covered forest during the Edo period.
 The men find a large tree that the elder master wants to cut down and carve into a statue of the Buddhist goddess Kannon.
-A blizzard begins and the men shelter in an abandoned cottage.
+A blizzard begins, and the men shelter in an abandoned cottage.
 While sleeping, a woman enters the cottage and freezes the master to death.
 She spares the younger apprentice (Yosaku), making him promise to not tell anyone what he saw or she will kill him.

 Later, Yosaku is living with the old master's widow.
 The large tree is cut down and brought to the village.
 Yosaku is instructed to carve the statue that the old master would have wanted, which is to be placed in the temple.

 A young woman (Yuki) traveling through town stays the night at Yosaku's home during heavy rain.
 The master's widow gets ill overnight, and Yuki says that her parents were doctors so she goes to look for herbs to cure the widow.

 While passing through the village, feudal Lord Jito is accosted by children, and beats the widow in response, blaming her for the children's misbehavior.
-On her death bed, the widow asks Yuki to marry Yosaku.
+On her deathbed, the widow asks Yuki to marry Yosaku.

 Yuki and Yosaku attend a Buddhist service.
 The shamaness or medium running the service is suspicious of Yuki, and flings boiling water at her, burning her skin.

-Five years pass, Yuki and Yosaku are married and have a son.
+Five years pass, Yuki and Yosaku are married and have a son (Taro).
 Lord Jito proposes to the high priest that Yosaku and Gyokei, an expert sculptor, both sculpt a Kannon statue and that the priest decides on the best statue.

 Jito's men accuse Yosaku of stealing the large tree, despite Jito having previously given permission to take it.
 The men say that if he does not pay a fee within five days, Yosaku will be arrested.